Bi-weekly & Annual Cleaning & Maintenance Options

 From submersible pumps to residential centrifugal pond pumps, to commercial-grade pumps capable of moving over 1 million gallons of water per hour.
 Our pond equipment technicians understand most aquatic equipment.
 From commercial-grade lake and pond pumps to irrigation and well-pumps, to residential fountain, waterfall, and koi pond equipment – regardless if natural or chemically treated.

 EXPERIENCED WITH ALL TYPES OF POND & LAKE FILTRATION

 An integral part of all water features is the filtration, and what type of pond filters is being used to regulate the ecosystem within your pond or lake.
 From pressure filtration and diatomaceous earth filtration, to bio-filtration and other natural filtration methods.
 We understand aquatic filtration.

 PLUMBING AND RE-PLUMBING YOUR WATER FEATURES

 Over time PVC and other plumbing components like ball-valves, bulk head fittings, unions, and more will wear down.
 We carry and use schedule 80 ball valves as well as schedule 80 PVC when plumbing our systems.
 When installing a pump vault, adding well-pumps, irrigation pumps, and other commercial pond pumps, we always suggest adding the highest quality pond and lake plumbing parts.

 ULTRA-VIOLET LIGHTS & SURFACE SKIMMERS

 We’re capable of installing custom Pond UV-lights capable of what we call “slow-flow” a system we’ve built specifically tailored to making sure your water is exposed to 90%+ UV-light time.
-We are also able to setup wireless / phone activated water features and landscape lights for your property.
-Adding a skimmer to the surface of your water feature will help remove any excess debris like leaves, insects, and other floating particulate.
+We are also able to set up wireless / phone-activated water features and landscape lights for your property.
+Adding a skimmer to the surface of your water feature will help remove any excess debris like leaves, insects, and another floating particulate.